hestonhamilton/tindarr/README.md

 We welcome contributions!
 Please see our [CONTRIBUTING.markdown](CONTRIBUTING.markdown) for guidelines.

+### Releases

+- Release history lives under [`docs/releases/`](docs/releases/) (see [v2.0.0](docs/releases/v2.0.0.md) for the current milestone).
+- Update the [`VERSION`](VERSION) file before tagging so CI sees the correct semantic version.
+- Tag new versions from `main` using `git tag -a vX.Y.Z -m "Tindarr vX.Y.Z"` and `git push origin vX.Y.Z`.
+- The [`Release`](.github/workflows/release.yaml) workflow runs automatically for version tags, builds both workspaces, uploads release archives, and publishes Docker images.

 ## License

 This project is licensed under the terms of the [LICENSE](LICENSE) file.

 ## Credits

-MovieMatch was originally created by [Luke Channings](https://github.com/LukeChannings/moviematch).
-This rewrite draws inspiration from his work while modernizing the stack around a React/Vite frontend and a Node/Express backend.
+Tindarr draws inspiration from [Luke Channings' MovieMatch project](https://github.com/LukeChannings/moviematch) while modernizing the stack around a React/Vite frontend and a Node/Express backend.